opencv/opencv/modules/ml/doc/decision_trees.rst

 CvDTree::predict
 ----------------
-.. ocv:function:: CvDTreeNode* CvDTree::predict(  const Mat& _sample,  const Mat& _missing_data_mask=Mat(),                                 bool raw_mode=false ) const
+.. ocv:function:: CvDTreeNode* CvDTree::predict( const Mat& sample, const Mat& missing_data_mask=Mat(), bool raw_mode=false ) const

+.. ocv:function:: CvDTreeNode* CvDTree::predict( const CvMat* sample, const CvMat* missingDataMask=0, bool preprocessedInput=false ) const

     Returns the leaf node of a decision tree corresponding to the input vector.

-The method takes the feature vector and an optional missing measurement mask as input, traverses the decision tree, and returns the reached leaf node as output.
-The prediction result, either the class label or the estimated function value, may be retrieved as the ``value`` field of the
-:ref:`CvDTreeNode` structure, for example: dtree- :math:`>` predict(sample,mask)-
-:math:`>` value.
+    :param sample: Sample for prediction.

+    :param missing_data: Optional input missing measurement mask.

-The last parameter is normally set to ``false`` , implying a regular input.
-If it is ``true`` , the method assumes that all the values of the discrete input variables have been already normalized to :math:`0` to
-:math:`num\_of\_categories_i-1` ranges since the decision tree uses such normalized representation internally.
+    :param preprocessedInput: This parameter is normally set to ``false``, implying a regular input.
+If it is ``true``, the method assumes that all the values of the discrete input variables have been already normalized to :math:`0` to :math:`num\_of\_categories_i-1` ranges since the decision tree uses such normalized representation internally.
 It is useful for faster prediction with tree ensembles.
 For ordered input variables, the flag is not used.

+The method traverses the decision tree and returns the reached leaf node as output.
+The prediction result, either the class label or the estimated function value, may be retrieved as the ``value`` field of the :ref:`CvDTreeNode` structure, for example: ``dtree->predict(sample,mask)->value``.

 .. index:: CvDTree::calc_error